mwm126/MFIX-Exa/docs/source/ParticlesOnGpus.rst

 Particles on GPUs
 ==========================

-The particle components of MFIX-Exa are a natural candidate for offloading to the GPU.
 The particle kernels are compute-intensive and can in principle be processed asynchronously with parts of the fluid advance.
 The core components of the particle method in MFIX-Exa are: